Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 - American Standard 1.1 gpf Two-Piece Siphonic Regular Height Elongated Toilet

 - KOHLER 1.0 gpf Two-Piece Comfort Height Elongated Bowl Toilet

 They are not great but will still give you a decent flush.
 But don’t expect much of the bowl rinsing efficiency as the water volume may be a little stretch for that.

 A better option is to get the dual flush 1.28 gpf models.
-You will be close to getting an average 1.0 gpf and they are better in flushing and rinsing performance.
-And they usually carry the EPA WaterSense label which certify that the toilets meet the water saving criteria set by EPA.
+You will be close to getting an average of 1.0 gpf and they are better in flushing and rinsing performance.
+And they usually carry the EPA WaterSense label which certifies that the toilets meet the water-saving criteria set by EPA.